 Who’s responsible for all this?
 ‘The Controller’, an automated electronic controller box that sends low-voltage electricity to each station.
 This electricity prompts the valves to open for a specific set time.

 When setting a specific watering time, we stick to the recommended 20 minutes or less over the summer, and weather depending, about 10 minutes over autumn and spring.
 Due to the drought, Perth currently has a total watering ban during the winter.
 In all other seasons, watering is permitted twice a week.
 We’ll configure it all for you so you don’t have to worry.

 While a simple sprinkler or old-school hose might seem like the easiest way to water the garden, these options can be detrimental to the landscape.

-Servicing areas across Mandurah, Baldivis and Rockingham, contact us at Looking Good Landscapes for a consultation on how garden reticulation would best work in your garden.
+Servicing areas across Secret Harbour, Baldivis and Rockingham, contact us at Looking Good Landscapes for a consultation on how garden reticulation would best work in your garden.
 No irrigation system will look after your lawn like a professionally installed reticulation system.